 Tips for Making Tuna Salad

-As anyone who has made tuna salad knows, it’s pretty much a dump and mix recipes.
+As anyone who has made tuna salad knows, it’s pretty much a dump-and-mix recipe.
 But there are a few hints for making it the best it can be!

-- First, you must use a good quality tuna.
-I have moved from the canned, water-packed tuna I bought in my 20’s and now look for the jars of tuna fillets in olive oil.
+- PRO-Tip: Use good quality tuna.
+I have moved from the canned, water-packed tuna I bought in my 20’s and now look for the jars of tuna fillets in olive oil (affiliate links).
 Yes, it’s more expensive, but give it a try.
 The higher grade of this product is worth the occasional splurge.

 - Use fresh dill in this recipe, not dried.
 The taste is far superior!

-- PRO-Tip: I like the mellow taste of pickled onions.
+- PRO-Tip: It’s simple to pickle your own onions.
 The sharpness is minimized, but there’s still some crunch and mild onion flavor.
 The pickling process entails finely dicing some onions and covering them with your favorite vinegar for only 10 minutes.
-I used champagne vinegar, but other vinegars would also work.
-I’d avoid a dark balsamic as the purple of the onions gives a needed pop of color to the tuna salad.
+I used champagne vinegar, but other kinds of vinegar would also work.
+Avoid a dark balsamic as the purple of the onions gives a needed pop of color to the tuna salad.